AkshatMore15/DocQuery/README.md

-# RAG - ChatBot: Retrieval Augmented Generation (RAG) chatbot using OpenAI's ChatGPT API, Langchain, ChromaDB, and Streamlit
+# DocQuery : Retrieval Augmented Generation (RAG) chatbot using OpenAI's ChatGPT API, Langchain, ChromaDB, and Streamlit

 This RAG-ChatBot is a Python application that allows the user to chat with multiple PDF documents.
 You ask questions in natural language, in the same way as if you were to ask a human, and the application will provide relevant responses based on the content of the uploaded documents.
 This app uses OpenAI's ChatGPT gpt-3.5-turbo to generate accurate answers to your questions, but the model will only answer questions that are about the uploaded documents.
 Here are some key points about the project: